olpeh/olpeh.github.io/_posts/2021-03-02-js-should-be-your-last-resort.md

 1. If not, can I solve it with HTML + CSS?
 1. And if nothing else works, the solution probably requires a minimal amount of JS in addition to HTML and CSS

 This way of thinking is not about what is easiest for you as a developer.
 You may be a JavaScript focused frontend developer, and solving most of your problems with it feels natural for you.
 However, you should be thinking about your end users.
-Client side JS is the single biggest problem when it comes to web performance.
+Client-side JS is the single biggest problem when it comes to web performance.
 You can read some of my thoughts on web performance from my other blog posts.
-Links at the end of this post.
+You can find links at [the bottom of this page](#also-read-these).

 ### 1. Can This Be Done in HTML?